mirazmanji/cie-employee-interaction-api/app/readme.md

  - Run app.py and navigate to localhost (0.0.0.0) port 5000.
  - /employee GET endpoint for employee data
  - /employee/employeeNumber for employee data and salary info
+ - add ?token= argument to url for authenticated get request
  - Connect to database from docker: MySQL Employee database
    repository: https://hub.docker.com/r/genschsa/mysql-employees/

  # NOTE

- - Endpoint returns string confirmation and not JSON object as per TODO.
+ - Endpoint returns JSON with employee ID as key, and SQL list result as value.